 Not the instagram, ‘we’ll take it from here’ BS.

 We hear it all the time at training, and meetings and conferences.
 Yet how many times do we involve the family?
+How many times are the wives prepared to understand what this life is really like?

 How many times do we say to the husbands and wives, “hey, your firefighter may not want to talk about it, but they are at much higher risks for cancer and ptsd.
 While we’re talking, I know you must be lonely too- but theres resources available for the both of you!”